Our Projects

 Mount Pearl Integrated Transportation Study Phase 1A

-The City of Mount Pearl and surrounding areas have seen significant growth in development, population and infrastructure in recent years.
-Considering this, the City of Mount Pearl engaged Harbourside Transportation Consultants (HTC) to complete an integrated Transportation Study.
+The City of Mount Pearl, Newfoundland, and surrounding areas have seen significant growth in development, population and infrastructure in recent years, resulting in altered traffic patterns.
+This growth was anticipated to impact intersections and roadways within the city.
+Considering this, the City of Mount Pearl engaged Harbourside Transportation Consultants to complete an integrated Transportation Study, with a goal of examining the immediate and long-term transportation infrastructure needs in and around the city.